CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <a href="./Workflow/readme_images/latest_workflow.png" target="_blank"><img src="./Workflow/readme_images/latest_workflow.jpg" width="400px"></a>
 <hr>

-## Features of attached complex workflow **Primere_latest_workflow.json**:
+## Features of attached complex workflow **Primere_full_workflow.json**:
 - Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the model version
-- No need to set/switch any nodes or workflow between SD and SDXL checkpoints, not just checkpoints, but change between model concepts need only 1 click like LCM, Turbo, Cascade and Lightning.
+- No need to set/switch any nodes or workflow between SD and SDXL checkpoints, not just checkpoints, but change between model concepts only 1 click like LCM, Turbo, Cascade, Playground and Lightning.
 Test workflow: **civitai-modelconcepts.json**
 - You can select preferred model, subpath and orientation under the prompt input to overwrite the system settings by prompt, same features under the .csv prompt loader node and the automatic Prompt organizer
 - You can randomize the image orientation if using Comfy's batch queue mode
 - Auto save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF (otherworldly meta) too